 We’ve all looked back at photos and thought… what was I wearing?
 What was once trendy quickly becomes a fashion faux pas we regret later in life.
 Leisure suits and layered t-shirts.
 Dresses and skirts were worn over jeans.
 And don’t forget that awkward era of bucket hats and head-to-toe denim.

 Season after season trends change.
 And so do our clothes.
-On average, Americans toss out an average of 81 pounds of clothing every year.
+On average, Americans toss out around 81 pounds of clothing every year.
 While you may have gotten that new sweater on a discount, we’re all ultimately paying a much higher price.